Capitains/flask-capitains-nemo/docs/Nemo.examples.rst

     To call or make a link to a static in your own template, you should always use the helper `url_for` and the route name `secondary_assets`.
 Additional statics can be linked to using the filename (be sure they do not collide !) and the type : css, js or static.
 Example : `{{url_for('nemo.secondary_assets', type='static', asset='picture.png')}}`.

 .. note:: Templates are written with `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_.
-See also `Templates documentation`_ .
+See also :ref:`Templates.documentation`.
 For XSL, we have some unfortunate restrictions, see :ref:`lxml.strip-spaces`

 .. note:: You can run an example using css, js, templates and transform with `python example.py ciham`